med1ed/w1tch.docs/gta/faq.md

 Run WLauncher as admin.

 ### libraryFilePath not set
 Completely uninstall dotnet from your pc and install it again.
+Disable your Anti-Virus during installation
 ![](https://i.imgur.com/7wqTKJl.png)

 ### Only Requiem name is displayed
 Set DirectX11 in the game.